 More ni^^a sh*t, money-bragging, ego-driven chick-snatching by materialistic means, cramped on top of a dope, hard-knocking track produced by Beat Billionaire, keeps the momentum going horizontally when it should be moving vertically north towards Ross’ original script.
-This song has a mediocre theme and suffers from lack of creativity in the chorus, but the beat saves the song.
-(3.0 / 5)
+This song has a mediocre theme and suffers from a lack of creativity in the chorus, but the beat saves the song. [usr 3.0]

-Ross reminisces on his past over a dope soul-inspired track with a groovy/psychedelic loop that blends in naturally with Ross’s deep monotone.
+Ross reminisces about his past over a dope soul-inspired track with a groovy/psychedelic loop that blends in naturally with Ross’s deep monotone.

 Ross brings us into his childhood, “Renovating the ghettoes, moving me elsewhere / Daddy didn’t see pension, they took his healthcare / Affordable housing and they fed us welfare / Showed us Tony Montana, teachers couldn’t care less.”
 Ross also preaches about the catastrophe that’s happening in Chicago, “Gang violence ongoing, let’s fight our own wars / Chicago been out of hand, the city lost its soul / Funeral every weekend or either you cremated / Homie’s son, he been murdered, he didn’t seem faded.”

 We can listen to Ross rap for hours, especially if he’s talking about conscious issues.